The Upper and Lower Viewpoints at Dodd Wood – open Monday April 1st to August 31st 2019.

 No coach parking is available at Dodd Wood – please disembark passengers on the main road and park offsite.

 For people with reduced mobility, access to the Lower viewpoint by car can be made by prior arrangement.
-Please contact 0789 9818 421, between 10am and 5pm daily.
+Please contact 0789 9818 421, between 10am and 5pm daily during the season.
 We can book a time directly although 24 hours notice is preferred to arrange a pick up .

 Inclement or Severe Weather